Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsubsection{Conditional Projection}

-To perform editing or customization tasks, a widely employed approach is projecting the given visual subject into its corresponding text representation on the conditional space of text-to-image model.
+A widely used approach for editing or customization tasks involves projecting the given visual subject into a corresponding text representation within the conditional space of a text-to-image model.

 \textit{1.1)}\,\,\textit{Conditional embedding optimization}.
-In order to find a proper text embedding for given visual subject, a branch of works directly search for the optimal embedding for the user-specified conditional inputs by optimizing the following objective function:
+In order to find a proper text embedding for given visual subject, a branch of works directly searches the optimal embedding for the user-specified conditional inputs by optimizing the following objective function:

-where $\mathbf{v}^*$ denotes the optimized text embedding for the user-specified visual subject $\mathbf{c}_I$, and $\boldsymbol{\epsilon}_{\boldsymbol{\theta}}$ denotes the T2I backbone.
-The embedding $\mathbf{v}_*$ serves as a pseudo-word $S^*$ for the visual subject and can be further composed into various natural language prompts to create different editing renditions for given visual subject~\cite{kawar2023imagic, gal2023textual}.
+where $\mathbf{v}^*$ denotes the optimized text embedding for the user-specified visual subject $\mathbf{c}_I$, and $\boldsymbol{\epsilon}_{\boldsymbol{\theta}}$ denotes the T2I denoising network.
+The embedding $\mathbf{v}_*$ serves as a pseudo-word $S^*$ for the visual subject and can be further composed into various natural language prompts to create different editing renditions for the given visual subject~\citep{kawar2023imagic, gal2023textual}.

-For image editing, Imagic \cite{kawar2023imagic} optimizes the embedding $\mathbf{v}^*$ for the source image.
-Subsequently, Imagic performs interpolation between optimized source embedding $\mathbf{v}^*$ and target embedding $\mathbf{v}_{tgt}$ to obtain $\overline{\mathbf{v}}=\eta \cdot \mathbf{v}_{t g t}+(1-\eta) \cdot \mathbf{v}^*$, which serves as the conditional input for denoising network.
-Diffusion Disentanglement \cite{wu2023uncovering} optimizes the time-specified combination weights \(\lambda_{1:T}\) of the source and target text embedding along the sampling process instead of interpolation to retrieve time-adaptable embedding for editing.
-To reduce the computational cost of the optimization process, \cite{zhang2023forgedit, mou2024diffeditor} first employ image encoder to generate a coarse embedding of the given visual subject, and subsequently fine-tuning the coarse embedding via optimization.
+For image editing, Imagic \citep{kawar2023imagic} optimizes the embedding $\mathbf{v}^*$ for the source image.
+Subsequently, Imagic performs interpolation between optimized source embedding $\mathbf{v}^*$ and target embedding $\mathbf{v}_{tgt}$ to obtain $\overline{\mathbf{v}}=\eta \cdot \mathbf{v}_{t g t}+(1-\eta) \cdot \mathbf{v}^*$, which serves as the conditional input for denoising process.
+Diffusion Disentanglement \citep{wu2023uncovering} optimizes the time-dependent combination weights of the source and target text embeddings along the sampling process instead of interpolation to retrieve time-adaptable embedding for editing.
+To reduce the computational cost of the optimization process, \citep{zhang2023forgedit, mou2024diffeditor} first employed a image encoder to generate a coarse embedding of the given visual subject, and subsequently fine-tuning the coarse embedding via optimization.